-Join me for some stargazing at the new Hunters Point Library, in Long Island City!
+Join me for some stargazing at Hunters Point Park, in Long Island City!
 We will be celebrating International Observe the Moon Night by viewing our Moon, Jupiter and its four largest moons, and Saturn with Saturn's moon, Titan!

 International Observe the Moon Night is a worldwide celebration of lunar science and exploration held annually since 2010.
 One day each year, everyone on Earth is invited to observe and learn about the Moon together, and to celebrate the cultural and personal connections we all have with our nearest neighbor.